Sandra Bullock's longtime partner Bryan Randall dies at 57 after battle with ALS

 Bryan Randall, the longtime partner of award-winning actor Sandra Bullock, has died, family members said.
 Randall, who was 57, had been privately battling the progressive neurodegenerative disease Amyotrophic Lateral Sclerosis, also known as ALS or Lou Gehrig's disease.

-"It is with great sadness that we share that on Aug.
-5, Bryan Randall passed away peacefully after a three-year battle with ALS," his family said in a statement to People.
+"It is with great sadness that we share that on August 5th Bryan Randall passed away peacefully after a 3 year battle with ALS," his family said in a statement to CBS News.
 "Bryan chose early to keep his journey with ALS private and those of us who cared for him did our best to honor his request."

-The statement went on to thank the "tireless doctors" and "astounding nurses" who helped care for him, and asked for privacy as the family grieves the "impossibility of saying goodbye to Bryan."
+The statement went on to thank the "tireless doctors" and "astounding nurses" who helped care for him, "often sacrificing their own families to be with ours."
+The family asked for privacy as they grieve the "impossibility of saying goodbye to Bryan."

 ALS causes the motor neurons that run from the spinal cord to the brain to degenerate, making the brain unable to control muscle movement.
 As the illness progresses, people eventually lose their ability to speak, eat, move and breathe, according to the ALS Association.